praizeTheFool/web/content/blog/2025-12-30-interesting-facts/index.md

 > But alas, my love was not enough, to make you stay.
 > Forever in my heart, a love that was never gained.”

+---

-## Chapter 4: The Disappearance That Wasn’t Enough
+## Chapter 4: The Leaving That Looks Like Strength

-He unfollowed her.

-Not out of anger.
-Not out of ego.
+You don’t always leave because you’re strong.

+Sometimes you leave
-But because staying felt heavier than leaving.
+because staying hurts more.

-So he chose distance.
+So he unfollowed her.

-He chose silence.

-He chose to disappear from a place where he was never really present.

-And for a while, it worked.
+No message.
+No drama.

+Just distance.

+And from the outside,
-Or at least, it looked like it did.
+it looks like moving on.

-Because the outside can look calm,
-even when the inside is not.
+But inside,
+things don’t end that easily.

+---

-## Chapter 5: The Way Memory Returns
+## Chapter 5: The Way It Comes Back

-One day, while doing nothing special,
-he saw someone.
+You think you’re okay.

+Until something small reminds you.

+A face.
-A random girl.
+A voice.
+A detail you weren’t expecting.

+For him, it was something simple.

-Passing by.
+A girl passing by.

-There was nothing important about that moment.
-Nothing meaningful.
+Nothing special.

 Except one thing.

 Her hair.

-It was the same.

-And just like that, without warning,
+And just like that, everything returns.
-everything came back.

-Not slowly.
-Not gently.

-All at once.

-Because memory doesn’t ask for permission.
+Because memory doesn’t ask you if you’re ready.

-It doesn’t wait for you to be ready.

-It simply returns.
+It just shows up.

+---

-## Chapter 6: The Dream That Felt Too Real
+## Chapter 6: The Dream You Can’t Explain

+And then come the dreams.

+The kind that don’t feel like dreams.

+The kind that stay even after you wake up.

-That night, he saw her.
+He saw her.

-Not in reality.

-In a dream.

 She was crying.

 Not softly.
-Not quietly.

-But in a way that made it hard for him to even look at her.
+Not in a way you can ignore.

+The kind of crying that makes you feel helpless just by looking.

 She held his hands tightly.
-Her arms crossed with his, as if she didn’t want to let go.
+As if letting go wasn’t an option.

 He couldn’t clearly see her face at first.

-But he knew.
+But he didn’t need to.

-It was her.
+You always know.

-And she kept repeating the same thing again and again—
+And she kept repeating the same thing—

 That she shouldn’t have said that.
-That she shouldn’t have said that.
-That she shouldn’t have said that.

-He didn’t understand.

-And that’s what stayed with him the most.

-Not the dream itself.

-But the meaning he couldn’t find in it.
+Again.
+And again.

+And no matter how many times you hear it,
+you still don’t understand what it means.

+---

-## Chapter 7: The Life That Never Existed
+## Chapter 7: The Version That Never Existed

-Another night.
-Another dream.

-But this time, it was different.

-There was no pain.
-No confusion.
+Then comes the other kind of dream.

+The dangerous one.

+The one where everything is okay.

 It felt like a school festival.

-There was laughter.
 Noise.
+Laughter.
 Life.

 And she was there.

 Not distant.
-Not unreachable.
+Not gone.

 Just there.

-As if nothing had ever gone wrong.
+Like nothing ever ended.

-As if the story had chosen a different path.
+Like everything worked out.

-And then he saw something that stayed with him.
+And that’s when he saw it—

 Her name.

 On him.

-Like a tattoo.
+Like something permanent.

-Permanent.
-Unfading.

-As if some part of him had already decided to keep her,
-even in a reality where she was never his.
+Like something that was always meant to stay.

 > “They said, once he loved her so much,
 > he killed his own throne and bled to keep her alive.”

+---

-## Chapter 8: The Truth He Couldn’t Avoid
+## Chapter 8: The Truth You Avoid

-He woke up.

-Not confused.
-Not shocked.
+You don’t wake up confused.

-Just quiet.
+You wake up quiet.

-Because deep down, he understood something.
+Because somewhere inside,
+you already know the truth.

-He wasn’t holding onto her anymore.
+It’s not about her anymore.

-He was holding onto something else.
+It’s about what you thought it could be.

-A version of her.
+The version of her.
-A version of himself.
+The version of you.
-A version of life.
+The version of everything.

 That never became real.